klis87/redux-requests/docusaurus/docs/tutorial/6-interceptors.md

 ---
 title: 6.
 Interceptors
-description: 6th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 6th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## Interceptors introduction